 by Todd Walker

-No matter how domesticated we’ve become, at our genetic core, our hunter-gather within longs to be unleashed.
+No matter how domesticated we’ve become, at our genetic core, our hunter-gatherer within longs to be unleashed.
 In our quest to express our primal genes, we encounter Nature’s revenge from stings, bites, cuts and injury.
 The fear and misery that follows is enough to keep one indoors and isolated from our natural environment.

 If you only learn to identify and use one medicinal herb, I’d like to recommend plantain.
 Over-the-counter medicines won’t always be available.
 In North America, this plant is prolific.